Let’s be honest.

 Now that you know the causes of car shaking, we’ll go over how to diagnose them.

-They’ll inspect the tires and rims for visible damage or uneven tire wear.
-If there’s a tire issue like bubbles or bends in the rims, they may suggest getting a new tire.
+The mechanic will check the tires and rims for visible damage, including an imbalanced tire or uneven tire wear.
+If there’s an issue like bubbles or bends in the rims, they may suggest getting a new tire.

-If there’s no tire wear, they’ll use a tire balancing machine to fix misaligned wheels.
-Sometimes, a simple tire rotation may also fix the issue.
+If there’s no tire wear, they’ll use a tire balancing machine to fix an unbalanced tire.
+Sometimes, a simple tire rotation may also resolve the issue.

-They’ll inspect the brake rotors for rust and check for a warped brake rotor.
-A warped rotor should always be replaced.
+The mechanic will inspect the brake rotors for rust and check for a warped brake rotor.
+A warped rotor should always be replaced

-If there’s no shaking during braking, the mechanic may suggest an engine diagnosis.
+However, if there’s no shaking during braking, the mechanic may suggest an engine diagnosis and repair.

 3. Engine Inspection

-The first indicator for an engine issue is an illuminated Check Engine Light.
-If it’s on, three engine components need assessment: spark plugs, motor mounts, and transmission fluid.
+The first indicator for an engine problem is an illuminated Check Engine Light.
+If it’s on, three components need assessment: spark plugs, motor mounts, and transmission fluid.

 Here’s what the mechanic will do for each: